 It might sound unbelievable, but writing things down can boost your memory.
 The studies have shown that when your brain is overloaded with stress, your mind gets impaired.
 Since expressive writing reduces stress levels, as we already mentioned, memory and comprehension get better.

 Furthermore, there is research that states that journaling increases working memory capacity, which, as a result, improves cognitive processing.
-For boring assignments, you can always find some paper writing services.
 Spend your time on writing for yourself, and what really matters to you.

 § Improves the Immune System.